cleosson/DataScienceSpecialization/getting-cleanning-data-peer-assessement/README.md

 In the run_analysis.R script, functions were created for each step.

 Function pre_setting :
-This function downloads and extract the data from the link above.
+This function downloads and extracts the data from the link above.
 Only use this function if you do not have the data in our machine

 Function read_data :